Columbia County License Hearing Guide

 Related Guides

-Columbia DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Columbia County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act quickly!
-Don't delay – start the process today.
+What happens if you miss the deadline?
+If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.

 Automatic License Suspension

-Even before your ALR hearing, your license is subject to automatic suspension depending on the circumstances of your DUI arrest.
+Even before your criminal case is resolved, the DDS can suspend your license based on the circumstances of your arrest.

 If You Took the Breath/Blood Test and Failed